TtheBC01/pEigen/README.md

 rows = 1000
 cols = 2000

-sparseMat = peigen.sparseMatrixDouble(rows,cols)
+sparseMat = peigen.sparse_matrix(rows,cols)

 sparseMat.nnz() # will be 0 right after initialization

 # you can set individual elements like this
-sparseMat.setElem(3.14, 499, 299) # now the element on the 500th row and 300th column is 3.14
+sparseMat.set_elem(3.14, 499, 299) # now the element on the 500th row and 300th column is 3.14

 # get the number of rows, columns, and the matrix norm just like with dense matrices
 print("Number of Rows: ", sparseMat.rows())